-Now, I know that sounds crazy, but all the pet food, vet visits, toys, accessories and treats you buy them on a regular basis can add up.
-Not to mention the pairs of shoes, hosepipes, couches and cushions they destroy in frustration at times.
+But having pets is expensive, all that pet food, vet visits, toys, accessories and treats you buy them (hopefully healthy treats!) can add up.
+Not to mention all the shoes, tables and furniture they destroy!

-Well, there are actually quite a few ways you can partner with your pet to make some extra cash!
+Well, there are actually a few ways you and your furry friend can make some extra cash!

 Here are a few ideas: